AI For Home Inspectors

 260 calls/mo, 42% intent, 25% lift 24/7 coverage captures the calls that happen after hours, during peaks, and while staff are busy.

-$375 average inspection or add-on value Average revenue per converted booking, job, consult, or appointment.
+$375 average inspection or add-on value Average value per converted booking, job, consult, appointment, or documented next step.

 Planning model only.
 Replace with inspection-company call logs, accepted-offer deadlines, agent referral mix, pre-listing demand, add-on attach rate, inspector capacity, report turnaround rules, and actual average fee.